 To decide which belongings will come with you, ask yourself these four essential questions.
 Start with the first question and continue down the questions until you have a yes or no answer for every one of your belongings.

 Where to start asking questions.
-I recommend starting in the kitchen, because the decisions for kitchen items tend to be less emotional and easier to make.
+I recommend starting in the kitchen.
+Because the decisions for kitchen items tend to be less emotional and easier to make.
 For example, do you use your small portable appliances?
 If the answer is, “Yes, daily,” you don’t have to ask any more questions.
 Pack it.
-If you are deciding on a platter that you never use, make your way to the next question until you get your final answer on whether you should keep it or not.
+If you are deciding on a platter that you never use.
+Make your way to the next question until you get your final answer on whether you should keep it or not.
 Once you have decided what to bring with you from the kitchen, move on to the bedrooms.
-I recommend leaving the basement until last.
+Furthermore, I recommend leaving the basement until last.
 It can be a more difficult space.
 Repeatedly ask yourself the questions above about the belongings in each area of your home.
 Remember, the goal is to move into a serene, clutter-free home!